tribell4310/reliosparc/README.md

 The script requires a cryosparc *.cs particle or particle passthrough file.
 If one file gives an error, try using a different particle file from the same job.
 Not all cryosparc files contain particle coordinate info.

+**Note: For cryosparc 4.x.x, use a particle extraction job, and the extracted_particles.cs file in the job directory.**

 The following cryosparc 3.x.x file types have been validated:

 | Cryosparc Job Type | Preferred Filetype | Example Filename |